-- 6.1 By law all political groups are entitled to a proportionate number of seats on Council Committees and Sub-Committees (but not on the Cabinet and working parties).
+- 6.1 By law all political groups are entitled to a proportionate number of seats on Council Committees and Sub-Committees (but not on the ExecutiveCabinet and working parties).
 In order to facilitate good inter-party relations, Torbay Council has extended the principle of cross-party representation to Working Parties. - 6.2 Each political group will be entitled to nominate a proportionate number of representatives to every working party established by the Council or a Council committee and the second largest political group will also normally be invited to nominate two representatives to Working Parties where a strict application of proportionality would only indicate a single representative. - 6.3 Each political group will be entitled to nominate members to a proportionate number of seats on outside organisations.
-However, where the outside organisation requests a specific role (e.g. a relevant Cabinet Member) the Council should accede to the request other than in exceptional circumstances.
+However, wWhere the outside organisation requests a specific role (e.g. a relevant Cabinet Lead) the Council should accede to the request other than in exceptional circumstances. an appointment relates predominately to an Executive function the appointment will normally be in line with any expressed recommendations of the elected Mayor (however the appointments to outside organisations is a Council function and ultimately it is for the Council to determine the appointments).
+In considering the appointments, Council may also have regard to views expressed by outside bodies.
 Appointments to outside organisations are made every four years following a local government election and will not normally be reviewed after a change of political balance during the four year period.
-The Chief Executive has delegated authority to determine any new appointments within the four year period. - 6.4 The Cabinet will be responsible for appointing any member champions, unless such an appointment is a Council function or is reserved by law to the Council.
-The role of member champions is to promote their specified theme to other members, Council officers and the Council's partners to ensure a co-ordinated approach.
-A protocol on the role of member champions is included in the Constitution. - 6.5 Where the budget is allocated, Group Assistant posts will be offered to all qualifying political groups on the basis of a full-time (37 hours per week) post and not on the basis of reduced hours proportionate to the size of the group. - 6.6 Provision of training and development for members will be provided to all members, irrespective of the political group to which they belong.
-A members' development programme will be prepared each year, in consultation with a working group comprising a representative from each political group, for authorisation by the Chief Executive.
-The members' training budget will be used primarily to meet the cost of the development programme with the remainder of the funding to be allocated in equal proportions (one third) to fund the following:- - (a) Training for Cabinet Members
+The Chief Executive has delegated authority to determine any new appointments within the four year period.
+New Council to review post May 2019 - 6.4 The elected Mayor Leader of the Council will be responsible for appointing any member champions, unless such an appointment is a Council function or is reserved by law to the Council.
+The role of member champions is to promote their specified theme to other members, Council officers and the Council's partners to ensure a coordinated approach.
+A protocol on the role of member champions is included in the Constitution. - 6.5 Where the budget is allocated, Group Assistant posts will be offered to all qualifying political groups on the basis of a full-time (37 hours per week) post and not on the basis of reduced hours proportionate to the size of the group.

-- (b) Training for Scrutiny Members - (c) Training not specifically related to Cabinet or scrutiny functions.
+- 6.6 Provision of training and development for members will be provided to all members, irrespective of the political group to which they belong.
+A members' development programme will be prepared each year, in consultation with a working group comprising a representative from each political group, for authorisation by the Director of Corporate Services.
+The members' training budget will be used primarily to meet the cost of the development programme with the remainder of the funding to be allocated in equal proportions (one third) to fund the following:- - (a) Training for Executive Cabinet Members - (b) Training for Scrutiny Members - (c) Training not specifically related to Executive Cabinet or scrutiny functions.